carpentries-incubator/singularity-introduction/_episodes/02-singularity-cache.md

 >
 > You can also remove specific images or all images of a particular type.
 Look at the output of `singularity cache clean --help` for more information.
 {: .callout}

+> ## Cache location
+> By default, Singularity uses `$HOME/.singularity/cache` as the location for the cache.
+You can change the location of the cache by setting the `SINGULARITY_CACHEDIR` environment variable to the cache location you want to use.
+{: .callout}